Veer16/pos-api-jag-gur/README.md

-# Google API Client Library for JavaScript
+# POS API Client Library for JavaScript used by Jag & Gur Ltd

 ## Description